Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 **Choi, Jeongho** and Byung-Deuk Woo.
 2025. "[Support for a Strong Leader or Democracy, or Both?](https://doi.org/10.1080/13510347.2024.2392643)" *Democratization* 32 (1): 76-95.

 Woo, Byung-Deuk and <strong>Jeongho Choi</strong>.
-Forthcoming.
+2025.
 "The Impacts of Justification of Income Inequality on the Confidence in the Women's Movements: Empirical Evidence from Asia-Pacific Countries." *Sage Open.* (Corresponding)

 Binici, Simal, <strong>Jeongho Choi</strong>, Sara McLaughlin Mitchell, and Elise Pizzi.
 2025. "[A Text Analysis of News Media Framing of Government Response to the 2023 Türkiye-Syria Earthquake.](https://doi.org/10.1111/1468-5973.70023)" *Journal of Contingencies and Crisis Management* 33. (authors in alphabetical order).